Food For Thought On Alzheimer’s

 Some fat is essential for health — but not all fats are equal.
 Go light on fats that are bad for heart health, such as butter, solid shortening, lard and fatty cuts of meats.

-As the disease progresses, loss of appetite and weight loss may become concerns.
+As Alzheimer’s disease progresses, loss of appetite and weight loss may become concerns.
 In such cases, the doctor may suggest supplements between meals to add calories.

 Staying hydrated may be a problem as well.
 Encourage fluids by offering small cups of water or other liquids throughout the day or foods with high water content, such as fruit, soups, milkshakes and smoothies.

-During the middle and late stages of Alzheimer’s, distractions, too many choices, and changes in perception, taste and smell can make eating more difficult.
+During the middle and late stages of Alzheimer’s disease, distractions, too many choices, and changes in perception, taste and smell can make eating more difficult.
 The following tips can help:

 - Limit distractions.